Skip to Content

 Of course, the River Walk isn’t the only thing to do in San Antonio.

-Be sure to visit the San Antonio Mission Trail which includes the famous Alamo.
+Be sure to visit the San Antonio Mission Trail, including the famous Alamo.

-San Antonio also has a great botanic garden, fabulous parks, great shopping, and there are loads of beaches and state parks near San Antonio!
+San Antonio also has a great botanic garden, fabulous parks, great shopping, and many beaches and state parks nearby!

 2. Route 66 Road Trip in Texas